Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 # Scan

 Learn more about the battlefield.
-When you use the Scan minor action, choose one of the options listed below, then make a skill check of the type listed.
+When you use the Scan minor action, gain one of the benefits listed below.
+If there is no more information to gain of the type specified, you may choose another type of information instead for free.
+Once you have learned the chosen information, make a skill check of the type listed.
 If your result is 15 or higher, gain the effects of the Scan minor action again.
-If there is no more information to gain of the type specified, you may choose another type of information instead for free.

 - **Focus (Perception):** Choose a hiding spot within 6 tiles and reveal it.
 You have advantage on this skill check if you are adjacent to the chosen tile, and disadvantage if it is more than 3 tiles away from you.
 - **Focus (Anima):** Learn the attributes, tier and turns per round of a creature of your choice.